Seventh Conference of the International Woman Suffrage Alliance: Representation

 Twenty-two countries were represented by 240 delegates and alternates.
 The full quota of 24 were present from Germany, the Netherlands, Sweden, Great Britain, the United States and Hungary.
 Finland sent fifteen delegates; Denmark and Norway, eleven each; Switzerland, nine; Italy, eight; Russia, five; Belgium, Austria, and South Africa, four each; Canada, three; Iceland, two; and Bohemia, one.
 Other countries and regions included Australia, Bulgaria, France, Persia, Portugal, Serbia, Siam, Spain, and Turkey, each sending representatives, and delegates were present for the first time from Burma, China, Egypt, India, Japan, and the Philippines.
 The convention was the first similar large-scale event held in Austria-Hungary and in total, there were around 3,000 international delegates.
 Many of the delegates were professional women and were bankers, economists, lawyers, mayors, municipal councilors, parliamentarians, and teachers.

 Gertrude L. (Burke) Spencer was an official delegate of the government of Australia, while Norway was represented by the president of the National Suffrage Association, Fredrikke Marie Qvam, and the president of the National Council of Women, Gina Krog.
-Other delegates included Eline Hansen, Denmark; Annie Furuhjelm, Finland; Emilia Pardo Bazán, Spain; Selma Lagerlöf, Sweden; Marchese Lucifera, Italy; Catharina van Rennes, Netherlands; and Flora Annie Steel, England.
+Other delegates included Eline Hansen, Denmark; Annie Furuhjelm, Finland; Emilia Pardo Bazán, Spain; Selma Lagerlöf, Sweden; Marchese Lucifera, Italy; Catharina van Rennes, Netherlands; Flora MacD.
+Denison, Canada; and Flora Annie Steel, England.
 Among the American women in attendance were Jane Addams, Alva Belmont, Carrie Chapman Catt, Isabel Lockman Helmuth, Anna Maxwell Jones, Katharine Dexter McCormick, Anna Howard Shaw, and Fanny Garrison Villard.
 The Governors of California, Oregon and Washington had appointed representatives.

 Written or telegraphed greetings were received from nineteen countries.
 Fraternal delegates —163 were present from twelve countries— offered their greetings and a large number advocated for their organizations.
 A resolution was adopted that no credentials should be accepted until the society presenting them was approved by the National Suffrage Association of its country and no fraternal delegate should speak except by invitation of the president of the Alliance and with the consent of the congress.
 This checked a torrent of oratory and allowed the convention to keep to its program.
 The Chinese Woman Suffrage Society was admitted, for which Catt had sown the seeds at the time of her visit to that country, and the embroidered banner they had sent was presented to the Alliance by Dr. Aletta Jacobs, president of the Vereeniging voor Vrouwenkiesrecht (Dutch Association for Women's Suffrage), who had accompanied her.
 The president of the Belgian Association reported that Roman Catholic, Conservative, Socialist and Progressive women had united in a non-partisan federation to work only for woman suffrage.
 Dutch newspapers reported that the women's movement had united Buddhists, Christians, Confucians, Hindus, Jews, and Muslims in their fight for rights.
 The associations from South Africa, Romania and Portugal were received as full members, as was a committee from Galicia, where women were not allowed to form an association.
 The Galician delegation presented a banner.
 Greetings came by cable from the women of Persia.